angular/angular/aio/content/guide/structural-directives.md

 <div class="alert is-helpful">

-  Note that Angular's `<ng-template>` element defines a template that doesn't render anything by default, if you simply wrap elements in an `<ng-template>` without applying a structural directive those elements will simply disappear.
+  Note that Angular's `<ng-template>` element defines a template that doesn't render anything by default, if you just wrap elements in an `<ng-template>` without applying a structural directive those elements will not be rendered.

   For more information, see the [ng-template API](api/core/ng-template) documentation.